scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 “Bureaucracy delivers business value.”
-‘the public’ (us) pays taxes which we invest in public services on their (our) behalf deliver public value rather than private value unique in that we have the authority to compel behaviour . . . but here we must consider, are we compelling behaviour because it makes the act of governing easier, or because it improves the value of public services . . . and we should consider the cost of non-compliance, and the magnitude of punishment for non-compliance when we compel behaviour (is there a cost to the public, e.g. fines or loss of freedom? is there a cost to government, e.g. cost of accommodating people in prison?) often there is no competitor; ‘competitor’ is not to get help and do it yourself government value fairness (procurement, recruitment, etc) transparency (time, cost, etc) and public accountability . . .
+‘the public’ (us) pays taxes which we invest in public services on their (our) behalf

+unique in that we have the authority to compel behaviour . . . but here we must consider, are we compelling behaviour because it makes the act of governing easier, or because it improves the value of public services . . . and we should consider the cost of non-compliance, and the magnitude of punishment for non-compliance when we compel behaviour (is there a cost to the public, e.g. fines or loss of freedom? is there a cost to government, e.g. cost of accommodating people in prison?) often there is no competitor; ‘competitor’ is not to get help and do it yourself government value fairness (procurement, recruitment, etc) transparency (time, cost, etc) and public accountability . . .
 “You find that the government is always in the public eye - the press is always reporting on government actions, and the public is quick to outrage [. . .] [so] government places a high value on transparency.
 While companies can keep secrets, government is accountable to the public and must disclose its actions and decisions.
-There is a business need for continued demonstrations of trustworthiness, or we might as well say a business value assigned to demonstrating trustworthiness.” blame is quickly assigned within public services so government is highly risk averse, placing high business value on things that mitigate risk the above values are needs of government and may sometimes contradict the value of a specific public service ‘mission’ value (e.g. departmental goals) good ‘customer service’
+There is a business need for continued demonstrations of trustworthiness, or we might as well say a business value assigned to demonstrating trustworthiness.” blame is quickly assigned within public services so government is highly risk averse, placing high business value on things that mitigate risk

+good ‘customer service’

 ### Mission value should outweigh political value

 At least 51% of value should be focussed on mission.
 Link to humane product management post.

+the above values are needs of government and may sometimes contradict the value of a specific public service ‘mission’ value (e.g. departmental goals)

 Civil Service Code: https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code Ministerial Code: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/672633/2018-01-08_MINISTERIAL_CODE_JANUARY_2018__FINAL___3_.pdf